 11. Research and Plan

 It sounds like work, but it’s fun work.
 Use the extra time in the tent to research things to do at the campground and in nearby towns to plan how you want to spend the rest of your camping weekend.

 Grab booklets, brochures, and newsletters on activities and events in the area to learn more about things you’ve already done or make plans for later.

 12. Listen to Music

 Have a playlist ready on Spotify or Apple Music for when it’s time to chill in the tent and you need some fun camping activities for rainy days.
 If there is spotty cell service, download the playlist at home.

 13. Arts and Crafts

-Crafts like origami or creating art with stickers are excellent tent activities because they don’t need much space and aren’t messy.
+Crafts like origami or creating art with stickers are excellent rainy day activities for the tent because they don’t need much space and aren’t messy.

 Avoid art projects that use items like paint, glue, or food in the tent.
 Instead, these can be done outside the picnic table, under a canopy if it’s just light rain.

 Camping in the Rain Activities Around the Campground and Beyond

 When everyone starts to feel cooped up in the tent, there is plenty to do outside of your camping shelter, despite the wet weather.
 Just don’t forget to add rain gear to your camping checklist!

 14. Explore a Nearby Town